csound-flossmanual/csound-floss/book/04-h-scanned-synthesis.md

 computer.
 It is best to experiment with small changes in range and keep your headphones off.
-A good place to start experimenting is with different values for _kcentr_ while keeping _kmass_, _kstiff_, and &nbsp;_kdamp_ constant.
+A good place to start experimenting is with different values for _kcentr_ while keeping _kmass_, _kstiff_, and _kdamp_ constant.
 You could also scale mass and stiffness to MIDI velocity.

 ## Audio Injection